mellowtechie/unicorn-demo/README.md

 less /opt/JAWS/README.md
 ```

-## Optional - Adding delivery via spearphishing
+## Optional - Adding delivery via SpearPhishing

 What I did next was generate a security event warning to my Google email.
 I copied the email and changed the "Check Activity" URL to the payload URL.
 I also went into my Google account to the Security settings page and saved this page.
 I then edited /var/www/html/hta_attack/index.html and inserted the google code below the existing code making a slight modification to tell users to run the Security Checker tool when prompted.
-It's not perfect but its good enough to demonstrate a phishing attempt.
+It's not perfect but it's good enough to demonstrate a phishing attempt.
 You could clean this all up to better replicate the FROM address on the email and ensure the page looks exactly like the Google page.

 ## Download Unicorn Demo